gabe565/esphome-configs/uplift_desk/README.md

 <img src="../../assets/uplift_desk/home-assistant.png?raw=true" width="50%">

-A configuration for [Uplift Desk](https://www.upliftdesk.com/) desks.
-Uses the RJ12 port labeled `F`.
-This is the same port that the official (and unfortunately discontinued) Uplift Connect dongle uses.
+A configuration for [Uplift Desk](https://www.upliftdesk.com/) desks using the RJ12 port on the control box.
+This is the same port that the official [bluetooth adapter](https://www.upliftdesk.com/bluetooth-adapter-for-uplift-desk/) uses.

 ## Supported Features